The TMS Center of New Jersey

 Schedule Your Consultation for The TMS Center of New Jersey

-If you have not found relief from traditional treatments for obsessive-compulsive disorder (OCD), major depressive disorder (MDD), or anxiety, NeuroStar can offer a ray of hope and a chance at a better life.
+If you have not found relief from traditional treatments for obsessive-compulsive disorder (OCD), major depressive disorder (MDD), or anxious depression, NeuroStar can offer a ray of hope and a chance at a better life.
 This cutting-edge, non-surgical TMS therapy targets the root of the problem—the brain itself—the source of mood, behavior, and emotional regulation.

 NeuroStar Advanced TMS therapy at The TMS Center of New Jersey may be the right treatment option for you.
 To learn more about NeuroStar and if you are an eligible candidate, speak to our medical specialists at The TMS Center of New Jersey today.